Quendie/Covid-19/README.md

 Yemen, Rep.               -> Yemen

 A new file was created with the corrected country names (https://github.com/Quendie/Covid-19/blob/master/developing_countries.csv).
+According to the World Bank original dataset, the country classifications remain in effect until 1st July 2021.

+The final R Skript is found under https://github.com/Quendie/Covid-19/blob/master/covid-19_data.R.
+It provides three diagrams of confirmed, death and recovered cases comparing developed and developing countries.